William Dumpson

-William Garfield Dumpson (February 12, 1930 – July 15, 2014) was a former player for the Negro leagues.
+William Garfield Dumpson (February 12, 1930 – July 15, 2014) was an American baseball player in the Negro leagues.

-Dumpson was raised and attended school in Port Washington, NY.
+Dumpson was raised and attended school in Port Washington, New York.
 He was a member of the Indianapolis Clowns in 1950, Homestead Grays, Philadelphia Stars and the New York Black Yankees.
 Dumpson was also a member of the Harlem Globetrotters.
 He died in 2014 at the age of 84.